Rainymood/rainymood.github.io/_pages/about.md

 Hi 👋

 My name is Jan Meppe and welcome to my blog!

-I care deeply about **education** and it's my personal mission to change the way that people learn!
+I care deeply about **education**.
+It's my personal mission to change the way that people learn.

-Right now I'm a **senior machine learning engineer** at [Snappet](https://www.snappet.org/) where I work on the ML infrastructure team, building tools and platforms that power personalized education.
+Right now I'm a **senior machine learning engineer** at [Snappet](https://www.snappet.org/).
+Here, I work on the machine learning infrastructure (inference) team, building tools and platforms that power personalized education.

-Before that, I worked as a data science consultant at [Cognizant](https://en.wikipedia.org/wiki/Cognizant).

-Before that, I studied econometrics with a focus on applying machine learning to econometrics.
-I hold an MPhil in Econometrics from the [Tinbergen Institute](https://www.tinbergen.nl/home), BSc and MSc degrees in Financial Econometrics from the [University of Amsterdam](https://www.uva.nl/en).

 💡 New here?
 Go to [**Start Here**]({% link _pages/start.md %}) to view a curated list of my favourite posts organised by theme!
 {: .notice--info}

+Before that, I worked as a data science consultant at [Cognizant](https://en.wikipedia.org/wiki/Cognizant).

+Before that, I studied econometrics with a focus on applying machine learning to econometrics.

+- I hold an MPhil in Econometrics from the [Tinbergen Institute](https://www.tinbergen.nl/home),
+- I hold a BSc and MSc degrees in Financial Econometrics from the [University of Amsterdam](https://www.uva.nl/en).

-I write about four main things:
+I enjoy writing about four main topics:

-- **(ML) system design**: How do we build robust, scalable, and maintainable (ML) systems?
+- **System design**: How do we build robust, scalable, and maintainable (machine learning) systems?
 - **Software**: How do we build great software?
 - **Learning**: How do we learn and get better at learning?
 - **Product**: How do we craft products that people love?

 You can also explore by [tag]({% link _pages/tag-archive.md %}), browse the [grid]({% link _pages/year-archive-wide-grid.md %}), view the [archive]({% link _pages/year-archive.md %}), or search in the top right.

-Connect with me at `{first_name}{last_name}@gmail.com`.

-I love connecting with people who read my blog!
+I love connecting with people who read my blog and have met some great people this way.
+This is an open invitation to shoot me an email at `{first_name}{last_name}@gmail.com` if anything I say inspires you or resonates with you.

 <img src="/assets/images/bio-photo6.png" style="max-height: 500px">{: .align-center}